 “Fair enough, Lord knows I was a freakin’ mess when I auditioned for the principal spot.”

 Mike grinned.
-“If by ‘freakin’ mess’ you mean so hyped up on coffee and Red Bull that the orchestra actually started a petition to the maestro to promote you just to level you out, I agree!”
+“If by ‘freakin’ mess’ you mean so hyped up on coffee and Red Bull that we started a petition to the Maestro to promote you just to level you out, I agree!”

 Darcy hopped in her car, laughing and sticking her tongue out at Mike.
 “Good luck this weekend!
 Remember, practice hard, but don’t hardly practice!”
 With that she exited the garage.
 Mike cranked up his car, set the radio to WSB traffic, and took off for home.

 The rest of Mike’s day was pretty mundane.
 Arriving home at his apartment, he decided to reward himself with an afternoon of Call of Duty.
-He never pretended to be very good at the game, but it was a hell of a lot of fun, and a great de-stressing tool.
+He never pretended to be any good at the game, but it was a hell of a lot of fun, and a great de-stressing tool.
 Few things felt as fulfilling as having random preteen kids yell and curse at you for destroying them online.
-With dinnertime approaching, Mike bought a couple of cheese pizzas from Papa John’s with a coupon, settling in for a quiet evening with his favorite superhero.
-Just as he had finished watching The Dark Knight Rises, Mike’s phone rang.
+Growing hungry, Mike bought a couple of cheese pizzas from Papa John’s with a coupon, settling in for a quiet evening of Batman.
+As he finished watching The Dark Knight Rises, Mike’s phone rang.

 “Mike, Robert Spano here.”
 It was the maestro of the ASO.